ayushoverhere/Flight-Booking-System/README.md

 2. **Spring Framework**: The microservices are built using the Spring(Boot) framework for efficiency.

-3. **In-Memory Databases**: H2 in-memory databases store data for each microservice, simplifying setup.
+3. **In-Memory Databases**: MongoDB for services, MYSQL for authentication.

 4. **Embedded Tomcat Server**: Spring Boot's embedded Tomcat server handles HTTP requests.